Goetsenhoven Airfield

-Goetsenhoven Airfield is a former Belgian Air Component base, located 2 mi south of Tienen, approximately 26 mi east-southeast of Brussels.
+Goetsenhoven Airfield is a former Belgian Air Force base, located 2 mi south of Tienen, approximately 26 mi east-southeast of Brussels.

 The airfield was last used militarily as a training facility for Belgian Air Cadets, equipped with six Piper L21B Super Cubs, and several Schleicher K 8B Gliders.

 History

 Goetsenhoven Airfield was one of the first airfields of Belgian military aviation.
 It was built in 1922 as a grass airfield by the Belgian Air Force (Aéronautique Militaire Belge).
 Its early use was that of observation aircraft of II Group, consisting of 10 Ansaldo A.300 or DH.9 biplanes.

 On 1 November 1939, as part of the wartime buildup, three squadrons of British built Fairey Fox III fighter/bombers with Nos.
 3 (II Group), 5 (III Group) and 7 (IV Group) squadrons were assigned to the airfield as part of the 2e Régiment d'Aéronautique (2nd Air Regiment-Air Combat) In addition to the combat units, Goetsenhoven was also a Basic Flight School (Ecole de Pilotage Elémentaire) for the Belgian Air Force, equipped with Stampe-Vertongen SV.4s.